Cambridge Military Library: History

 By 1835, the library included the best works published in the English language.
-In the 1860s the library holdings were considerably augmented by a very valuable collection of books transferred from Corfu, which originated from the Garrison Library at Messinia in 1810.
+In the 1860s the library holdings were considerably augmented by a very valuable collection of books transferred from Corfu, which had originated from the Garrison Library at Messina in Sicily in 1810.
 By 1886, by the time the Cambridge Military Library was built, the library collection totaled 3,000 volumes.

 Commemoration

 On October 29, 1934 a tablet was unveiled by Lt.
 Gov. Walter Harold Covert.
 The historic importance of the library is reflected in those who attended the ceremony: